wf4ever/ro-manager/Minim/spreadsheet-minim-conversion-requirements.md

 As far as I can tell, this tool is lmited to locating and resticting free text cells to contain terms from an ontology.
 I don't see anything about generating RDF from the resulting spreadsheet.

-I see nothing to indicate that this tool will begin to addressz the requirements of spreadsheet-to-checklist conversion.
+I see nothing to indicate that this tool will begin to address the requirements of spreadsheet-to-checklist conversion.

 ## XLWrap